-These 1-day courses cover the properties of green wood, cleaving techniques and production of simple craft objects created from a greenwood log using traditional hand tools such as draw-knives and pole lathes.
+These 1-day courses in green woodworking cover the properties of green wood, cleaving techniques and production of simple craft objects created from a greenwood log using traditional hand tools such as draw-knives and pole lathes.
 Anything you make during the day will be yours to take home and may include items such as spoons, spatulas, rolling-pin or a wooden mallet.
 This course is most suited to anyone wishing to have a go at some green woodwork, with absolutely no previous knowledge or skills required.
 This is a great taster day to whet your appetite for a longer course in the future or perfect for those with limited spare time.

 The course tutor is Andy Morton, an experienced worker in green wood and in timber-framing.
 There is a limit of 6 students per course to allow for good personal tuition throughout the course.

 All tools and materials required for your course are provided.
 Each participant will be allocated their own set of tools at the beginning of the course to use for the duration.
 Sallerton wood is extremely well stocked with straight grown Ash, perfect for green woodwork projects.